FlatIO/api-client-ruby/docs/ScoreApi.md

 # **delete_score**
-> delete_score(score, )
+> delete_score(score)

 Delete a score

-This API call will schedule the deletion of the score, its revisions, and whole history.
-The user calling this API method must have the `aclAdmin` rights on this document to process this action.
+This method can be used by the owner/admin (`aclAdmin` rights) of a score as well as regular collaborators.
+When called by an owner/admin, it will schedule the deletion of the score, its revisions, and complete history.
 The score won't be accessible anymore after calling this method and the user's quota will directly be updated.
+When called by a regular collaborator (`aclRead` / `aclWrite`), the score will be unshared (i.e. removed from the account & own collections).

 ### Example
 ```ruby